elastic/universal-profiling-documentation/README.md

 Follow these steps to enable the Universal Profiling app in Kibana:

 1. Log in to [Elastic Cloud](https://cloud.elastic.co) and locate your deployment.
-2. Edit the deployment.
+2. Click the **Manage deployment** icon next to your deployment.
+3. Click **Edit** in the navigation menu.
-3. Scroll down to the Kibana section, and click **Edit user settings**.
+4. Scroll down to the Kibana section, and click **Edit user settings**.
    ![edit Kibana user settings](./img/kibana-edit-user-settings.png)
-4. Add this line in the user settings:
+5. Add this line to the user settings:
    ```yaml
    xpack.profiling.enabled: true
    ```
    ![edit Kibana user settings](./img/kibana-edit-user-settings-popup.png)
-5. Click **Back** at the bottom of the **User Settings** pane.
+6. Click **Back** at the bottom of the **User settings** pane.
-6. Scroll to the bottom of the **Edit** page, and click **Save** to save your settings.
+7. Scroll to the bottom of the **Edit** page, and click **Save** to save your settings.
-7. If you encounter an error during the configuration change, [submit a support request](#submit-a-support-request) to have the line from step four added to your Kibana user settings.
+8. If you encounter an error when updating your configuration, [submit a support request](#submit-a-support-request) to have the line from step four added to your Kibana user settings.

 Once Kibana has the Universal Profiling app enabled, it's located under **Observability** in the navigation menu.

-Now, follow these steps to configure data ingestion:
+Next, follow these steps to configure data ingestion:

-1. Copy your deployment's Cloud ID from the Cloud console.
+1. Copy your deployment's Cloud ID from the deployment overview page.
    ![cloud ID](./img/cloud-id.png)
 1. On your Linux machine, open a terminal to execute the following steps.
 1. Download and extract the `elastic-profiling` CLI: